Obi Pants - Kasuri

 - Crafted from a complex hand dyed and hand woven double ikat, inspired by Japanese kasuri ikat designs

-Hand dyed and woven by a group of specialised ikat master artisans in one of India's ikat centers; Hyderabad in Telangana State (formerly Andhra Pradesh).
+Hand dyed and woven by a group of specialized ikat master artisans in one of India's ikat centers; Hyderabad in Telangana State (formerly Andhra Pradesh).
 Ikat is an ancient dyeing and weaving process found around the world, including India, Japan, China and Central Asia.
 Ikat refers to the dyeing process, whereby prior to dyeing, the yarn is meticulously tied with string (or another material) in pre-determined locations then dyed, resulting in tied areas resisting the dye.

 Our cloth is a double ikat - meaning both weft and warp yarns are dyed this way; a particularly complex process, as the dyed patterns on warp and weft must align during weaving.
 There are only a few places in the world that create double ikat including: Okinawa; Tenganan village, Bali; and Patan, Gujarat.